 You can sign up for the Windows 11 Insider Program by following these steps:

 1st Step – Make sure you meet the minimum system requirement for Windows 11 and your current Windows 10 is activated with a legitimate license.
-Trying to sign up for the WIP will just be a waste of time if your device does not meet the minimum system requirements.
+Signing up for the WIP will waste time if your device does not meet the minimum system requirements.

 2nd Step – If your device meets all the necessary prerequisites, then follow these steps:

-Hold down the Windows key and press R. Type in Control Update in the Run command line and press Enter or click OK.
+Hold down the Windows key, press R. Type in Control Update in the Run command line, and press Enter or click OK.

 3rd Step – In the Update & Security window, click on Windows Insider Program in the left pane.

 4th Step – In the next window, you will be asked to Join the Windows Insider Program.
-If you are currently not logged in to a Microsoft Account, then you will be asked to register.
-Otherwise, just follow the instructions in the Window.
+You will be asked to register if you are not logged in to a Microsoft account.
+Otherwise, follow the instructions in the Window.

-6th Step – Once your computer comes back on after restarting, review all your data settings.
+6th Step – Once your computer returns after restarting, review all your data settings.

 How to Upgrade to Windows 11

-After you have followed all the above steps, you can go ahead and download Windows 11 through the Windows Update tool.
-Take note that once the official release of Windows 11 comes, performing the following steps will be the same steps that you can follow to download and install the official Windows 11 operating system.
+After you have followed all the above steps, you can download Windows 11 through the Windows Update tool.
+Take note that once the official release of Windows 11 comes, performing the following steps will be the exact steps you can follow to download and install the official Windows 11 operating system.

-1st Step – Press the Windows and R keys simultaneously, type in Control Update in the Run command, and press enter.
+1st Step – Press the Windows and R keys simultaneously, type Control Update in the Run command, and enter.

-The Windows 11 Operating System is the first major update that Microsoft has released since the launch of Windows 10 way back in 2015.
-Being one of the major Operating Systems that are used by many, we strongly suggest you prepare for this big change and make sure you meet the minimum system requirements for Windows 11.
+The Windows 11 Operating System is the first major update that Microsoft has released since Windows 10 was launched in 2015.
+As one of the major operating systems used by many, we strongly suggest you prepare for this significant change and make sure you meet the minimum system requirements for Windows 11.